-There is a 0.5% withdrawal fee (0.1% on vaults marked with "new fees").
+There is a 0.1% withdrawal fee.
 This fee is applied on all vaults (except the ACS Vault and the ACSI Vault).

 For the ACS Vault and the ACSI Vault, the withdrawal fee is 10% (applied only on the amount you withdraw).